BalveerSinghYT/Arduino-Projects/Smart Blind Stick/ReadMe.md

 3. Ikbir Singh

-*This project is made by students of IoT Lab, BBSBEC under my guidence.
+*This project is made by students of IoT Lab, BBSBEC under my guidance.

 # Project Demo